 Studies show that iodine intake above the daily recommended value is generally well tolerated.

-In fact, the upper limit of iodine is 1,100 micrograms, which is the equivalent of nearly 4 teaspoons (23 grams) of iodized salt (15).
+In fact, the upper limit of iodine is 1,100 micrograms, which is the equivalent to 6 teaspoons (24 grams) of iodized salt when each teaspoon contains 4 grams of salt (15).

 Summary Studies show iodized salt is safe to consume with minimal risk of side effects.
 The safe upper limit of iodine is nearly 4 teaspoons (23 grams) of iodized salt per day.
 Certain populations should take care to moderate their intake.